20,000+ Artifacts & 12 Heritage Buildings

 The Clayton McLain Memorial Museum is located in the Town of Cut Knife, Saskatchewan, approximately 50 kms west of The Battlefords on Highway 40 / Poundmaker Trail, and 100 kms southeast of Lloydminster.

 Staff are employed during the summer months to manage the museum’s operations.
-Visitors are welcome to explore the pioneer village at their own pace or join a guided tour.
-The last tour of the day departs the Duvall House at 4 pm.
+Visitors are welcome to explore the heritage buildings at their own pace or join a guided tour.
+The last tour of the day departs the Duvall House at 3 pm.
 More about Tours here.

 The museum hosts Coffee & Pie days in the Duvall House numerous times throughout the summer.
 Coffee or tea and a slice of home-made pie is a popular museum fundraiser enjoyed by visitors and locals alike!